htr2/netauto/README.md

 # netauto

+(ab)uses vagrant to
-builds a management server and a leaf and spine switch fabric
+    build a management server and a leaf and spine switch fabric create ansible_inventory, graphviz topology.dot has baseline switch config, ansible playbooks for cfg backup/restore, cumulus ptm

 guests:
 MGMT, management server based on centos7 with ansible etc